elerch/aws-sdk-for-zig/README.md

 * ✓ Implement codegen for services with xml structures (using Smithy models)
 * ✓ Implement codegen for others (using Smithy models)
 * Switch to aws-c-cal upstream once [PR for full static musl build support is merged](https://github.com/awslabs/aws-c-cal/pull/89) (see Dockerfile)
-* Remove compiler 0.7.1 shims when 0.8.0 is released
-(new 2021-05-29.
+* Move to compiler on tagged release (hopefully 0.8.1) (new 2021-05-29.
 I will proceed in this order unless I get other requests)
 * ✓ Implement [AWS query protocol](https://awslabs.github.io/smithy/1.0/spec/aws/aws-query-protocol.html).
 This is the protocol in use by sts.getcalleridentity.
 Total service count 18
 * Implement [AWS Json 1.0 protocol](https://awslabs.github.io/smithy/1.0/spec/aws/aws-json-1_0-protocol.html).
 Includes dynamodb.
 Total service count 18